 Alba graduated with honors from the USC Annenberg School in 2009, earning her degree in broadcast journalism with minors in international relations and cinematic arts.
 She received her master's degree from the Columbia Journalism School, where she specialized in documentary filmmaking.

 She co-founded the Social Issues Documentary Film Contest, a film festival that requires high school students to produce short documentaries on social issues in the San Francisco Bay Area.

-A native of San Jose, California, Monica speaks fluent Spanish and travels widely.
-Monica is an avid photographer, indie film fiend and international soccer fan.
+A native of San Jose, California, Alba speaks fluent Spanish and travels widely.
+She is an avid photographer, indie film fiend and international soccer fan.